rweather/cat-technical-information/README.md

 Overseas, the Cat was known as the VTech Laser 3000.
 Dick Smith Electronics rebadged it as the "Cat" in Australia.
-It was mostly Apple II compatible but a lot cheaper than an Apple II would have been in Australia at the time.
+It was mostly Apple II compatible but about half the price that an Apple II was at the time.

 The power supply died around 1988 or 1989 and it never recovered.
 I sent it to the electronics recyclers a long time ago, and now I